Biodynamics detail, Part 3 of 3

-In these lectures, he set out the precepts of a healthier and sustainable agriculture based on revitalising the soil to produce better quality food.
+In these lectures, he set out the precepts of healthier and sustainable agriculture.
+It’s about revitalising the soil to produce better quality food.
 A convinced teetotaller, he had no interest or involvement in wine at all!

-Steiner wasn’t an agriculturalist either, so modern BD practices have gradually evolved under his guiding principles, and there are official certification bodies such as the Biodynamic Association, Demeter, and Biodyvin.
+Steiner wasn’t an agriculturalist either, so modern BD practices have gradually evolved under his guiding principles.

-Biodynamics uses a range of unique natural homoeopathic preparations in very dilute form to promote the microbial life of the soil and boost plant health to combat diseases.
-This is shown in the table* below;
+Firstly, Biodynamics uses a range of unique natural homoeopathic preparations.
+These are in very dilute form.
+They promote the microbial life of the soil and boost plant health to combat diseases.
+See the table* below.

 BD 500 and BD501 are the two essential sprays for the soil and vines.
 However, composting is also fundamental.
 The compost is a mixture of cow manure and vegetable waste that is augmented by preparations BD502-BD507.
-These are added in tiny homoeopathic quantities and are said to help break down the compost and make trace elements available to the plant.
+They are said to help break down the compost and make trace elements available to the plant.

 The preparations are diluted down to homoeopathic levels in rainwater.
 They are then activated, or “dynamised” by extensive stirring before use.
 Stirring takes between 20 minutes and an hour, first clockwise, then anti-clockwise, creating a vortex.
 The preparations are used within 3-4 hours while still fresh.